iXanadu13/Inline-Annotation/README.md

 </dependency>
 ```

+### step 4

-Then add configuration to your maven-compiler-plugin.
+Add configuration to your maven-compiler-plugin.

 Here is an example for JDK17:
 ```xml